 By Denver Cheddie

-Although the word “backslide” does not appear in the New Testament, it is a widespread phenomenon today.
+Although the word “backslide” does not appear in the New Testament, backsliding is a widespread occurrence today.
 People come to church for a while, appear to be passionate for God, then for no apparent reason, decide that they want nothing to do with Christ anymore.
 Why does that happen, and how do we prevent that from happening to us?

 I wish here to avoid the debate over whether people can or cannot lose their salvation.
 I have another article devoted to that.
-Calvinists would say that people who backslide were never saved.
-Armenians would say that they may have been saved only to lose their salvation.
-Whatever.
-The fact is that it happens.
+Calvinists say that people who backslide were never saved.
+Arminians say that they may have been saved only to lose their salvation.
+I prefer to base my teachings on scripture rather than a predetermined system of beliefs like Calvinism or Arminianism.
+The fact is that people backslide.
 Could it have been prevented?
 Could it be prevented?

 I believe that the answers to our questions lie in Matthew 13:1-23 – the parable of the soils/sower/seeds.
 Here is a brief summary of that parable and its interpretation.
 A sower was planting seeds and the seeds fell on 4 types of ground – symbolic of 4 types of hearers.

 There are a number of concepts which I highlighted here.
 One is the need for understanding the gospel.
 How many times do you see preachers giving altar calls without giving any real information about salvation in their message?
 Joel Osteen?
 People go up to the altar, pray a prayer, but in their minds do not understand anything that is going on.
 They lack even a basic knowledge of the salvation that God provides.
 Many of them are responding to a needs based gospel, which portrays Christ as the great need-meeter.
 “If you’re lonely, find a friend in Christ.”
 “If you’re heart broken, he can mend the broken hearted.”